CODAIT/covid-notebooks/README.md

 ## Getting Started

+**WARNING: Do not run these notebooks from your system Python environment.**

 Use the following steps to create a consistent Python environment for running the notebooks in this repository: